maykinmedia/open-inwoner/docker/keycloak/README.md

 (not `localhost`, because this domain is not on the allowlist in the Keycloak config).

 Click `Inloggen met DigiD` and fill in `testuser` for both username and password in the Keycloak login screen.
-If everything succeeded, you are now redirected back to the form.
+If everything succeeded, you are now logged in and redirected to the Open Inwoner home page.